tibco-bnl/workshop-tibco-platform/README.md

 # TIBCO Platform Workshop

 This repository contains material for the TIBCO Platform Workshop.
 The material is intended for TIBCO customers and partners who want to create a TIBCO Platform 'sandbox environment' and expiriment with it.
 The aim of this sandbox is to get to learn the platform.
-A sandbox is intended or supported for production purposes.
+A sandbox is NOT intended or supported for production purposes.

 In order to setup the platform, four steps are required: